 Rose-Marie Franton, from the CPS International Justice and Organised Crime Division, said: “These men deliberately and persistently set about transferring millions of pounds of stolen money out of the UK to eastern Europe.

-“Working closely with NCA investigators, the CPS presented a strong case with the result that today all the defendants have admitted their guilt and have today been sentenced.
+“Working closely with NCA investigators, the CPS presented a strong case with the result that all the defendants admitted their guilt and have today been sentenced.